Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 After the ruling:

-In many cases, investors may reclaim overpayments for the preceding four fiscal years by rectifying their Modelo 210 filings (subject to statute of limitations).
+In many cases, overpaid Spanish rental tax may be reclaimable for up to four prior fiscal years by rectifying Modelo 210 filings, subject to statutory limitation periods.

-For many non-EU and U.S. property owners in Spain, this means a 30–40% reduction in tax liability.
+For many non-EU and US property owners, this can result in a 30–40% reduction in effective tax liability.

 Terrace with sea views in La Quinta, Benahavís